MortelmansJonas/NU-WRF_Peatlands/Code/README.md

 Notes (10/03/2021):

-- 'RUN_NU-WRF' contains all files that need adaptations to run on VSC HPC.
-It contains the adapted files, a list of needed changes and a workflow to go through NU-WRF.
+- 'RUN_NU-WRF' contains all files that were adapted to run on VSC HPC, a list of the changes, a workflow to run NU-WRF, and the input files for the LDT, LIS and WRF modules of NU-WRF.

 - 'Lightning' contains all files that are used to process (store in netcdf file) and plot the observational lightning data.